Follow up from live session:

 Here’s the teach-sheet too.

 This short poem by the late Canadian poet Gwendolyn MacEwen is included as an invocation to all that is life affirming in the exploration of appetite.
-It seemed timely, what with Covid, the US election and Brexit.
-I hope there’s something you connect with in her words.
+It seemed fitting in a pandemic, and everything.
+I hope there’s something you connect with in her words. you

 Last question, what are you looking forward to?
 Have you got any treats planned?
 If not, now is a great time to put something in your diary!